theelixirhaus/Trellis/README.md

 Many CSS frameworks limit your layouts to a maximum width or grid size, and are engineered to include many styles in an effort to get you up and running fast.
 Unfortunately these features become a hinderance when you need to achieve certain design requirements.
 Trellis doesn’t include multitudes of styles that you’ll find yourself overriding or limit your layout’s grid width.

 ###Installation
 Once downloaded, organize the "trellis-scss" and "trellis-js" folders located in "Source" within you CSS/SCSS and Javscript files.
-Process trellis.scss with your main SCSS file and jquery.trellis.js with your javascript files.
+Process trellis.scss with your SCSS files and jquery.trellis.js with your javascript files.

 **Important Note!**